return to news

 SUMMARY

-According to the Union Budget 2026 proposal, capital gains tax exemption will only be available to taxpayers who subscribed to the SGB at the time of original issue and held continuously until maturity until redemption.
+According to the Union Budget 2026 proposal, capital gains tax exemption will only be available to taxpayers who subscribe to the SGB at the time of original issue and hold it continuously until maturity for redemption.

 SGB tax rule budget 2026